 Throughout the game, you should look for opportunities to draw large amounts of cards to rapidly assemble your combo.
 While there are many combinations available that are generally used, it is important to keep in mind how the various effects of cards in the deck interact to be able to spot combo opportunities.
 Firstly, you should look to find a way to damage minions on the board.
 This is most easily done with, but is not limited to, Wild Pyromancer.
 Secondly, you should find a way to draw the cards, which will always be Acolyte of Pain or Northshire Cleric.
 In the case of Acolyte of Pain, simply damaging the minion as many times as possible is enough.
-However, for Northshire Cleric, you should also look for Circle of Healing, or a Divine Hymn from Firetree Witchdoctor, to draw 1 card for every minion healed and quickly cycle your deck.
+However, for Northshire Cleric, you should also look for a Circle of Healing to draw 1 card for every minion healed and quickly cycle your deck.

 The newest addition to the archetype, High Priest Amet, makes it incredibly more potent.
 While in the best-case scenario it allow you to generate a huge board of high-Health minions that opponents will almost never be able to remove without a full board clear, it is still very powerful if it buffs a single minions like Acolyte of Pain, Wild Pyromancer, or Northshire Cleric, allowing you to greatly increase the potential of all of these cards.